grinnell-cs/csc151-images/pages/syllabus.md

 If I ask a question about the course, will it end up here?

 > Perhaps.
 It will depend on a variety of issues, such as whether I consider it of general interest and whether I have time to update the syllabus.
-If may also end up on the [FAQ page](../handouts/faq).

 I've heard that CSC-151 is intended as a "weed-out" course.
 Is that really the case?